Geographies of Rural Development

 Learning Outcomes

-1. Explain and discuss the impact of globalisation as it relates to social, economic and environmental processes in rural areas.
+1. Explain and discuss the impacts of globalisation as it relates to social, economic and environmental processes in rural areas.

 Credits